aodr3w/keiji/README.md

 # KEIJI - 計時 (time keeping)

 ## note:
-- If you face any issues, please feel free to open an issue.
+- If you face any issues, please feel free to open an github issue.
+It will be addressed as soon as possible

 ## Platform
 - go 1.22+